-Green Infrastructure - Systems and practices that use or mimic natural processes to infiltrate, evapotranspire, or reuse stormwater on the site where it is generated.
-Also referred to as Green Stormwater Infrastructure (GSI).
+Green Infrastructure - Systems and practices that use or mimic natural processes to infiltrate, evapotranspire, or reuse Stormwater on the site where it is generated.
+Also referred to as Green Stormwater Infrastructure.

-Groundwater - Water beneath the earth's surface that supplies wells and springs and is often between saturated soil and rock.
+Groundwater - Water beneath the earth's surface that supplies wells and springs, and which fills the pores and fractures in underground materials such as sand, gravel, and other rock.